-Craig Feldman is Of Counsel at Paris Ackerman, and heads the firm’s Commercial Real Estate Department.
-Craig is an accomplished real estate attorney with over 20 years of practice in top tier law firms, demanding in-house real estate counsel and general counsel positions, and most recently, serving as head of real estate for a major retailer.
+Craig Feldman is Of Counsel at Paris Ackerman, and heads the firm’s Commercial Real Estate practice.
+Craig is an accomplished real estate attorney with over 20 years of experience in top tier law firms, demanding in-house real estate counsel and general counsel positions, and most recently, serving as head of real estate for a major retailer.

-Craig has vast and diverse commercial real estate experience, and has specialized in retail leasing, acquisitions and sales of commercial properties, lease restructuring and franchising.
+Craig has vast and diverse commercial real estate experience, and has specialized in acquisitions and sales of commercial properties, lease restructuring, retail leasing and franchising.
 At the firm, Craig guides franchisees, investors, and privately held business owners on sophisticated multi-state property acquisitions, and negotiates complex retail leases.